 It is the last Monday night of the semester.
 In the quiet darkness of the Charles Addams Gallery, a student sits on the floor next to two instructors, looking at her painting hanging on the wall.
 “I might remove this,” she wonders aloud, “I don’t think it is having the conversations I want it to have.”

 The crowd that had squeezed into the Gallery for critiques on the senior fine arts thesis show, Cold Shower, has long left.
-The silent figures of a suspended house, a TV screen, photographs and three microphones stand watch like sentinels behind her.
-She debates with her instructors, and they talk about everything from aesthetics to exhibition to the commercialization of art.
-They probe further.
-She laments about everything she could have done more, done different, done anew in her art.
+The silent figures of a suspended crêpe paper house, a TV screen, cloths and three microphones—objects from other art projects in the exhibition—stand watch like sentinels behind her.
+She debates with her instructors, and they talk about everything—from aesthetics to exhibition, to the commercialization of art.
+The probing of one rubs against the resistance of another.
+A lively discourse unfolds.
+The student considers everything she could have done more, done different, done anew in her art.